 - Cover Letter (please describe your experience and interests in one page or less)

-- Practice Group Preference (please rank your top preferences and indicate whether you would accept a placement in any practice group)
+- Clinic Preference (please rank your top preferences and indicate whether you would accept a placement in any clinic)

 - 3 References (please provide current email addresses and include at least one employment-related reference)

 Applications are accepted and hiring decisions made on a rolling basis until positions are filled.
 Incomplete applications will not be considered.
-March 14, 2014 is the current deadline for accepting applications
+March 31, 2015 is the current deadline for accepting applications.

 All completed applications will be acknowledged.